 North of Todos Santos, La Pastora is a right-hand point break that often gets triple overhead, reserved for advanced surfers.
 Only 20 minutes south of Todos Santos, Playa Los Cerritos is a favorite among longboarders and surfers looking to camp on the beach and enjoy the warm weather both day and night.
 Playa Pescadero is an uncrowded A-frame reef break for intermediate to advanced surfers.

-✅ See our article on Los Cabos for a more extensive surf guide to this area.
+🌊 Check out our Los Cabos article for a detailed surf guide to the area.

 San Blas, Nayarit